-Two new oral products recently introduced into the veterinary market have shown promise.
-NexGard® (Afoxolaner) by Merial and Bravecto® (Fluralaner) by Merck, both will work on multiple species of ticks and fleas for one (1) to three (3) months.
-They have even shown promise to help treat various forms of mange caused by mites.
-Cost is a major factor at this point.
+Oral products recently introduced into the veterinary market with excellent results.
+Simparica (Sarolaner) by Zoetis, NexGard® (Afoxolaner) by Merial and Bravecto® (Fluralaner) by Merck will work on multiple species of ticks and fleas for one (1) to three (3) months.
+They treat various forms of mange caused by mites.